 So now onto the important part, the taste.
-It is a sweet apple with just a hint of tartness.
-I felt it tasted much like a honeycrisp, just not as crispy, but still quite crisp.
-It’s great for out of hand eating.
+It is a sweet apple with a rich taste and enough tartness so that it’s not overly sweet.
+I felt it tasted much like a Honeycrisp, just not as crispy, but still quite crisp.
+It’s amazing for out of hand eating.
 I haven’t used in any baking applications, so I don’t know how it would work for that.
-They recently became available at Kroger, Meijer, and Whole Foods stores in the Great Lakes area.
+If anyone has tried baking with them, let me know how that turned out.

 For your viewing pleasure I included a video below about this amazing apple:

 Check out this page to learn more about the newest apple varieties on the market.